 The Complete Guide to Digital Waste Tracking for Skip Hire Operators

 The UK waste industry is on the brink of its biggest regulatory change in decades.
-Digital Waste Tracking (DWT) is replacing paper-based waste transfer notes, and skip hire operators need to be ready.
-With the October 2026 deadline fast approaching for waste receiving sites, and April 2027 for carriers, now is the time to understand what's changing and how to prepare.
+Digital Waste Tracking (DWT) is replacing paper-based waste records, and skip hire operators need to be ready.
+In England and Wales, the first mandatory phase begins in October 2026 for permitted and licensed waste receiving sites.
+Waste collectors, including carriers, brokers and dealers, enter public beta in spring 2027 before mandatory use from October 2027.

 This complete guide to Digital Waste Tracking for skip hire operators covers everything you need to know: what DWT is, why it's happening, who it affects, and most importantly, how to implement it in your business without disrupting day-to-day operations.